 Companies that want to conduct a virtual meeting may be faced with one or more legal and logistical hurdles.
 In such a case, companies will need to balance their obligations to hold shareholder meetings in compliance with corporate law with their duties, as good corporate citizens responding to the global COVID‑19 pandemic, to conduct such meetings in a manner that protects the health and safety of their shareholders and other members of the community.
 Companies will be well-served to maintain flexibility (including through appropriate language in their proxy materials) to adapt their meeting plans to these rapidly evolving circumstances and changing market practices.

 1 In April, the governments of Ontario and Quebec each passed emergency orders permitting virtual shareholder meetings for OBCA and QBCA companies, respectively, notwithstanding any provisions in the company’s constating documents or the provisions of the applicable statute.
 Additionally, in Ontario, OBCA companies have been granted an extension to the AGM deadline for at least 90 days following the termination of the emergency (120 days for OBCA companies who would otherwise be required to hold their AGM within 30 days following termination of the emergency).
 In May, the Ontario emergency order was codified into law pursuant to the COVID-19 Response and Reforms to Modernize Ontario Act, 2020.
+In October, the government of Ontario made regulatory amendments permitting OBCA companies to hold virtual shareholder meetings to May 31, 2021.

 3 In April, the Ontario government passed an emergency order providing that if a notice of an AGM has already been sent and the date, time or place of the meeting is changed in order to hold the meeting virtually, another notice of meeting is not required to be sent but the persons entitled to receive the notice must be informed of the change in a manner and within a time that is reasonable in the circumstances.